tilschuenemann/ledger-cli/README.md

 [[_TOC_]]

-# ledger-cli
+# ledgercli

-ledger-cli takes your banks csv statements, generates reports in a transparent format and serves as an interface for data visualisation.
+ledgercli takes your banks csv statements, generates reports in a transparent format and serves as an interface for data visualisation.

 # Installation